STISIG/stisig.github.io/_posts/design/2020-12-13-getting-started.md

 layout: page
 title: "Welcome to the STI SIG Web Portal"
 subheadline: "Github, Github Pages, and Integration"
-teaser: "Welcome to the start of the FEMA Higher Education webpage for the Science and Technology Integration special interest group!"
+teaser: "Welcome to the start of the FEMA Higher Education web page for the Science and Technology Integration special interest group!"
 categories:
     - admin
 tags: